BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 What if you'd like to use another message bus?
 How about the level of magic required to test this function?
 Did I just hear ``mock.patch(...)``?
-Ladies and gentlemen, this is going south, let's take another way:
+Ladies and gentlemen, this is going south, let's try a different way:

 .. code-block:: python